• HOME

 Japanese Climbing Fern (Lygodium Japonicum)

-This is fern with climbing, twining stems of indeterminate growth.
-They can form thick masses of ground cover or canopy in trees.
-Climbing fern can become so dense that they form a “living wall” of vegetation that shades and eliminates necessary undergrowth such as American beauty berry and the tree saplings and seedlings that naturally produce new pine and hard woods.
-Understory berry plants are food for animals and birds.
-Because it propagates by spores, this fern is prolific and hard to control.
+This climbing fern features twining stems of indeterminate growth and can create thick masses of ground cover or canopy in trees.
+Similar to invasive species like air potato and Brazilian pepper, climbing fern can become so dense that it forms a 'living wall' of vegetation, which shades and eliminates necessary undergrowth such as American beauty berry, tree saplings, and seedlings that naturally produce new pine and hardwoods.
+These understory berry plants provide food for animals and birds.
+Because it propagates by spores, this fern is prolific and hard to control, much like Cogan grass and Chinese tallow.
+Control of Japanese climbing fern should begin immediately following discovery, especially before it competes with other invasive species like tropical soda apple.
+Control measures should be employed when the fern is not producing spores, which occurs in the late summer/early fall.

 Old World Climbing Fern (Lygodium Microphyllum)

 Old world climbing fern is very similar to the Japanese climbing fern in its habit and highly invasive nature.
-The leaves are slightly different in shape, having a smooth rather than lobed edge and is found often in cypress swamps.
-Both species form a fire ladder allowing forest fire to reach the more vulnerable branches above.
+The leaves are slightly different in shape, having a smooth rather than lobed edge and are often found in cypress swamps.
+Both species, along with other invasive species like air potato and Brazilian pepper, form a fire ladder that allows forest fires to reach the more vulnerable branches above.
 It is distinguishable by its winding tangled rachis (stem).
+Control of this fern is akin to managing the Japanese fern, as well as other invasive species such as Chinese tallow and Cogan grass.
+Prescribed burning can help, but does not eliminate it altogether.
+Early discovery and eradication are crucial, especially in areas affected by tropical soda apple.

 Sprengeri Asparagus Fern (Asparagus Densiflorus)